Complement Grover's Search Algorithm: An Amplitude Suppression Implementation: Analysis of the Oracle Depth

 \section{Analysis of the Oracle Depth}

+While there are creative ways to prepare states \cite{huang2018demonstration}, the complement oracle based algorithm presented above is scalable, even given the increasing gate count.
+Hence, complemenet oracle based Grover's search is agnostic to the number of qubits required.
+Furthermore, the addition of the Pauli $X$ gate and Pauli $Z$ gate stays constant as the number of qubits in the register grows.
+Therefore, with at least a two qubit register, the subtraction of one control gate in the oracle yields a more efficient circuit.

-For a deeper understanding of the potential increased efficiency of this new algorithm the circuit depth of the classical oracle and amplitude suppression oracle will be compared.
+For a deeper understanding of the potential increased efficiency of this new algorithm, the circuit depth of the standard oracle and complement oracle will be compared.
 The oracles from the classical Grover's search algorithm are assumed to be scalable, bypassing creative oracles that are qubit-number specific.
-To be scalable for each string in the desirable state there is a general Toffoli gate identifying a particular state with appropriate Pauli $X$ gates to flip the qubit then flip back to the original state; see Figure \ref{fig:orc_exmpl} for an example.
+To be scalable for each string in the desirable state, there is a general Toffoli gate identifying a particular state with appropriate Pauli $X$ gates to flip the qubit then flip back to the original state; see Figure \ref{fig:orc_exmpl} for an example.
 This particular implementation of flagging states should be hardware agnostic.

 Each Pauli $X$ gate and each general Toffoli gate are counted as one.
-General Toffoli gates are only counted as one since these gates are the same in either oracle, and moreover, each hardware system implements general Toffoli gates differently which would lead to different growths.
+The reason a general Toffoli gates is counted as one is to adjust for the different decomposition of native gates that this operator would be implemented with on the respective QPUs.
+The diffusion operators are taken to be the same in order to compare the same algorithms, giving a fixed additional four gates within standard Grover's algorithm.

-The analysis is of the circuit in Figure \ref{fig:growths}.
-Taking the register size of 2 to 20 qubits, the number of qubits in each oracle is counted.
-Since Grover's algorithm prepares all states except for $\ket{0\ldots0}$ and $\ket{1\ldots 1}$ the growth of the required state preparations in the classical implementation is $2^n-2$ for $n$ the number of qubits, while the amplitude suppression implementation always requires $2$ states to prepare.
-In particular, the classical case grows with $n$ the following formula $\displaystyle (2^n-2) + 2\cdot \sum_{i=1}^{n} \left( \right)$, and the amplitude suppression case grows as $4 + 2\cdot n$.
-From this one may observe the classical implementation grows exponentially and amplitude suppression grows linearly.
+The analysis is of the circuit depth is in Figure \ref{fig:growths}.
+Taking the register size of 2 to 20 qubits, the number of operators in each oracle is counted.
+Since Grover's algorithm prepares all states except for $\ket{0\ldots0}$ and $\ket{1\ldots 1}$ the growth of the required state preparations in the classical implementation is $2^n-2$ for $n$ qubits, while the amplitude suppression implementation always requires $2$ states to prepare.
+In particular, the standard case grows with $n$ the following formula $\displaystyle (2^n-2) + 2\cdot \sum_{i=1}^{n-1} \left( \right)$, and the amplitude suppression case grows as $8 + 2\cdot n$.
+From this one may observe the standard implementation grows exponentially and amplitude suppression grows linearly.
 Figure \ref{fig:comp} shows and compares these different growths.